Using Algebra In The Real World

 Algebra in Technology: Powering the Digital World

 • Data Science: Analyzing large datasets, a crucial aspect of data science, often involves using algebraic methods for statistical modeling and predictive analysis.
-Linear algebra, a more advanced branch of algebra, plays a pivotal role in machine learning algorithms.
+Linear algebra, a more advanced branch of algebra, plays a important role in machine learning algorithms.

 The Importance of Algebraic Thinking: Beyond Calculations